SalesforceSFDC/Exam-Prep/Administrator Certification Prep/README.md

 * Either the 15 character case sensitive or 18 character case insensitive ID can be used with Data Loader.
 * Salesforce uses a case-sensitive 15 digit ID for all records.
 As some applications such as Excel do not recognize that, a case safe 18 character ID was introduced.
 * An 18 character, case safe ID can be converted to a 15 character ID by removing the last 3 characters on the right side of the ID.

+## Security
+* Network based security allows limits to be set on where users can login from and at what times.
+It covers both IP range restrictions and profile based ip restrictions and login hours.
+* Authentication determines who can login.